DappCoderr/Cadence-fun-frontend/public/modules/Module 4/Lesson 4.md

 ---
-title: Lesson 4 - Improvise the contract using NFT standard
+Lesson 4 - Improvise the contract using NFT standard
 ---

 Update contract and NFT Resource, Add the `NonFungibleToken` to represent this contract follow non-fungible token standard and change the KnightNFT resource to NFT resource and use NonFungibleToken NFT interface `NonFungibleToken.INFT`.
 Make sure change the id variable to `let` as it provided by the standard.